ingeniumed/Sunshine/README.md

-This is an android weather application made while doing the Udacity course on Android Development
+#Sunshine

+Android weather application that makes use of the OpenWeather API in order to retrieve and display the weather of an entered locale based on a zip code.